aiagenta2z/awesome-chatgpt-apps/README.md

 [ChatGPT App SDK](https://developers.openai.com/apps-sdk/) | [GitHub](https://github.com/aiagenta2z/awesome-chatgpt-apps) | [AI Agent Marktplace A2Z Web](https://www.deepnlp.org/store/ai-agent)

 A curated list of amazing apps and agents being built using the ChatGPT Apps SDK.
-This Repo is A Collection of ChatGPT Apps Developed and Distributed, which is also a sub-collection of a large AI App & Agent Index Project to keep track of AI apps & Agents being build for research&development purposes in [AI Agent Marketplace Collection](https://github.com/aiagenta2z/ai-agent-marketplace) | Registry Tool [Agtm](https://github.com/aiagenta2z/agtm).
+This Repo is A Collection of ChatGPT Apps Developed and Distributed, which is also a sub-collection of a large Open Source AI App & Agent Index Project to keep track of AI apps & Agents being build for research&development purposes in [AI Agent Marketplace Collection](https://github.com/aiagenta2z/ai-agent-marketplace) | Registry Tool [Agtm](https://github.com/aiagenta2z/agtm).

-**Note**: If You Interested in contributing your AI Apps by ChatGPT SDKs to this repo, Please create a PR to add on the README following the format `[icon][app name](link): ({owner}/{app})  {A line description} `
+**Note**: If You Interested in contributing your AI Apps by ChatGPT SDKs to this repo, Please create a PR to add one line to the README following the format `[icon][app name](link): ({owner}/{app})  {A line description} `
 /add register your meta file in folder with .json or .yaml ending for Apps/Agent Registry.
-Format of meta ·.json or .yaml file· of your App Meta (name: `{owner}_{appname}.json`).
+Format of meta ·.json or .yaml file· of your App Meta (name: `{owner}_{appname}.json`, [Demo](https://github.com/aiagenta2z/awesome-chatgpt-apps/blob/main/meta/demo.json) ).
 Use tool [`agtm`](https://github.com/aiagenta2z/agtm) for AI apps/Agent registry or we will sync the repo index for you.

 ### Awesome ChatGPT Apps in the Order A-Z

-[14ers](14ers.alpic.live): (jjjulllesss/14ers) Essential guide for preparing for the ascent of Colorado’s 14ers, matching mountains and routes to your skill level and weather forecasts.
+[14ers](https://14ers.alpic.live/): (jjjulllesss/14ers) Essential guide for preparing for the ascent of Colorado’s 14ers, matching mountains and routes to your skill level and weather forecasts.
 [A2Z Bill Agent & Payment Agent](https://www.deepnlp.org/agent/agent-a2z-payment): (aiagenta2z/bill-agent) Smart Bill Agent Tracks daily transaction bills, generates beautiful summary reports, analyzes spending, save money, in-agent workflow payment control
-[Arcade](arcade-xmcp.alpic.live): (0xkoller/arcade) Play DOS games like Doom or Digger in ChatGPT
+[Arcade](https://arcade-xmcp.alpic.live/): (0xkoller/arcade) Play DOS games like Doom or Digger in ChatGPT
-[AskMyMoney](-): (bmc/askmymoney) A ChatGPT-native personal finance assistant that connects to your bank via Plaid and lets you manage your money using pure natural language.
+[AskMyMoney](https://vimeo.com/1137459427?share=copy&fl=sv&fe=ci): (bmc/askmymoney) A ChatGPT-native personal finance assistant that connects to your bank via Plaid and lets you manage your money using pure natural language.
 [AutoAgent](-): (dustin-wilson/autoagent) A ChatGPT-powered automotive agent that searches real dealership inventory, compares vehicles, and automates lead workflows using MCP + Apps SDK.
 [Enzo Reader](-): (uncredited/enzo-reader) Brings your existing RSS and similar type feed subscriptions into ChatGPT.
 Read, triage or chat with the model about the specifics.
 [Findexar](-): (nicholas-dickey/findexar) Saas-In-A-Bottle for ChatGPT Apps and Agents
 [Heron Health](-): (lakshya-bakshi/heron-health) Patient Triage for low aquity Dermatology and other medical specialty care
-[Interactive Piano](piano.alpic.live): (harijoe/interactive-piano) Play, record, save, and replay melodies — a full mini-studio inside ChatGPT.
+[Interactive Piano](https://github.com/harijoe/harijoe-piano-mcp): (harijoe/interactive-piano) Play, record, save, and replay melodies — a full mini-studio inside ChatGPT.
-[MarketFlux](marketflux.alpic.live): (udaykakade25/marketflux) Real-time stock & crypto prices, analysis, news, comparisons, and more.
+[MarketFlux](http://github.com/udaykakade25/marketflux): (udaykakade25/marketflux) Real-time stock & crypto prices, analysis, news, comparisons, and more.
-[Memories Video Editor](-): (achieving100ms/memories-video-editor) Empowering your favorite ChatGPT to craft family slideshows and tributes :clapper_board: Tools for preserving memories :dizzy:
+[Memories Video Editor](https://x.com/aimemeditor): (achieving100ms/memories-video-editor) Empowering your favorite ChatGPT to craft family slideshows and tributes Tools for preserving memories.
-[Monito - Money Transfer Comparison](monito.com): (pascal-monito/monito) Compare dozens of international money transfer providers to find the cheapest option to send money abroad.
+[Monito - Money Transfer Comparison](https://www.monito.com): (pascal-monito/monito) Compare dozens of international money transfer providers to find the cheapest option to send money abroad.
 [Murder In the Valley!](murder-in-the-valley.alpic.live/mcp): (alpic-ai/murder-in-the-valley) Interrogate chatGPT as it impersonates the different suspect in a murder case.
-[PDF Generator](-): (Strive_Math/pdf-generator) Instantly converts LaTeX into beautifully rendered PDFs
+[PDF Generator](https://www.strivemath.com/pdf): (Strive_Math/pdf-generator) Instantly converts LaTeX into beautifully rendered PDFs
-[Sophtron](mcp.sophtron.com/mcp): (nanjuan/sophtron) Connect to your financial or utility account directly in ChatGPT and bring in siloed financial data for personalized financial advice.
+[Sophtron](https://github.com/sophtron/ucw-app): (nanjuan/sophtron) Connect to your financial or utility account directly in ChatGPT and bring in siloed financial data for personalized financial advice.
 [Study Buddy](study-buddy.alpic.live): (rodriguespn/study-buddy) Your personal language tutor that creates custom flashcards for learning Spanish, French, German, Italian, and Portuguese
 [Texas Duel](-): (zhongxinuk/texas-duel) A ChatGPT-native poker app for real-time play, settlement, and post-hand analysis.
-[Time’s Up](times-up.alpic.live): (frederic-barthelet/times-up) Draw a card, give clues, make ChatGPT guess your word
+[Time’s Up](-): (frederic-barthelet/times-up) Draw a card, give clues, make ChatGPT guess your word
-[Ultimate Broker Route (UBR)](-): (dtorourke01/ultimate-broker-route) A mobile-first lead routing app that tracks door-to-door activity, route metrics, and follow-ups like a game scoreboard.
+[Ultimate Broker Route (UBR)](https://www.dropbox.com/scl/fi/yuonp762qmt4mhtk9q3ql/UBR-2.5weeks.html?rlkey=m4ka0vh5uh4kf5qusmy8eh6sl&e=1&st=3lafupsl&dl=0): (dtorourke01/ultimate-broker-route) A mobile-first lead routing app that tracks door-to-door activity, route metrics, and follow-ups like a game scoreboard.

 ### Contributing Guidelines